ModelDBRepository/140881/readme.txt

 202205: Updated MOD files to contain valid C++ and be compatible with the upcoming
         versions 8.2 and 9.0 of NEURON.
 Updated to use post ~2011 signature of mcell_ran4_init functionand fix hashseed2 argument.
+202304: Updated MOD files for compatibility with the new data structures in the
+        upcoming NEURON 9.0.